NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Calistria - Moderate Boon.md

-**Moderate Boon** A foot-long wasp finds and befriends you.
+A foot-long wasp finds and befriends you.
 It serves you as a familiar as long as you maintain Calistria's grace.
-The wasp always has the burrower and flier familiar abilities.
+The wasp always has the [[Familiar Abilities/Burrower|Burrower]] and [[Familiar Abilities/Flier|Flier]] familiar abilities.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*